Peter M. Laing Q.C. Professor of Law

-A recognized expert in private international law, Professor Saumier’s focuses on consumer law, the resolution of international disputes and cross-border class actions.
+A recognized expert in private international law, Professor Saumier’s research focuses on consumer law, the resolution of international disputes and cross-border class actions.
 Her papers on private international law and on consumer arbitration have been cited many times by the Supreme Court of Canada.
-Beyond these subjects, Professor Saumier also teaches law of civil liability and civil procedure.
+Beyond these subjects, Professor Saumier also teaches law of civil liability, mediation and civil procedure.

 An elected Member of the International Academy of Comparative Law and of the American Association of Private International Law, she is also a member of the board of the Office de la protection du consommateur since 2012.
 She was recently appointed co-rapporteur for the judgments convention project at the Hague Conference on Private International Law.

 - PhD, Univ. of Cambridge, 1997